zfrohardt/phase-3-ruby-oo-object-relationships-kickstarter-lab/README.md

-# Object Relationships: Kickstarter Lab
+# OO Relationships: Kickstarter Lab

-## Objectives
+## Learning Goals

-- Build classes that produce objects that relate to one another.
+- Build classes that produce objects that relate to one another

 ## Description